 What is AiMesh?

 The AiMesh is an ambitious, new technology developed by Asus which allows the creation of home-based WiFi mesh systems using two or more Asus routers.
-Unlike the dedicated WiFi mesh systems available from most, if not all large networking manufacturers (yes, including Asus), where you usually get three identical devices, you don’t necessarily need to use the same Asus routers and you can, for example, use your older RT-AC68U along with either the RT-AC88U or the RT-AC86U (or any other compatible Asus router) in order to create a larger network.
-I know that there isn’t a standard set for the available WiFi mesh systems (they’re proprietary and won’t work together), but they all (including the AiMesh) rely on the same set of properties in order to achieve their goal.
+Unlike the dedicated WiFi mesh systems available from most, if not all large networking manufacturers (yes, including Asus), where you usually get two or three identical devices, you don’t necessarily need to use the same Asus routers and you can, for example, use your older RT-AC68U along with either the RT-AC88U or the RT-AC86U (or any other compatible Asus router) in order to create a larger network.
+I know that there isn’t a standard set for the available WiFi mesh systems (they’re proprietary and won’t work together), but they all rely on the same set of properties in order to achieve their goal (including the AiMesh).

 But, the mesh system still has to deal with the backhaul traffic which, if not handled properly has the potential to make the whole system unusable (such as the case of the Asus Lyra which under-performs after the first node).
-The dual-band mesh systems left both radios for backhaul traffic and for the clients, while the tri-band systems were a bit more creative: the Velop automatically designates one of the two 5GHz radios for backhaul (it also supports Ethernet backhaul); the Eero 2nd Generation prides itself as ‘true mesh’, so it left all three radios open for both client connection and the backhaul traffic (it can also use Ethernet); the Orbi has undergone multiple architectural changes which have fundamentally changed the way it functions (it now supports daisy-chaining and Ethernet backhaul), but it still uses the dedicated 5GHz radio for backhaul (when left in wireless mode) and lastly, the Lyra gives a lot more freedom to the users, so they can set which band should be assigned for the backhaul traffic (and after a few updates, it support Ethernet backhaul).
+The dual-band mesh systems left both radios for backhaul traffic and for the clients, while the tri-band systems were a bit more creative: the Velop automatically designates one of the two 5GHz radios for backhaul (it also supports Ethernet backhaul); the Eero 2nd Generation prides itself as ‘true mesh’, so it left all three radios open for both client connection and the backhaul traffic (it can also use Ethernet); the Orbi has undergone multiple architectural changes which have fundamentally changed the way it functions (it now supports daisy-chaining and Ethernet backhaul), but it still uses the dedicated 5GHz radio for backhaul (when left in wireless mode); the Zyxel Multy has the same approach as the Orbi, but uses identical units and lastly, the Lyra gives a lot more freedom to the users, so they can set which band should be assigned for the backhaul traffic (and after a few updates, it also supports Ethernet backhaul).

 The AiMesh handles the backhaul traffic differently depending on the type of routers used to create the mesh network: if the system is dual-band, then the AiMesh will choose one of the two radio bands for backhaul and, in case you have the node wired, then it will automatically use the Ethernet backhaul feature (you can choose between Auto and Ethernet for the Connection Priority in the user interface).
 If the AiMesh is used on two or more tri-band Asus routers, then one of the two available 5GHz radios will be used for backhaul (if the Ethernet connection is not available).